geirda/Arch/suckless/dwm/README.md

 	$ cd dwm-geir
 	$ sudo make install

-Install "Hack font" and "Roboto Mono Nerd Font".
+Install "Hack font" and "RobotoMono Nerd Font".
 "Hack" is usually found in your distro's repo, on a Debian-based system do a:

-	$ sudo apt install fonts-hack-ttf
+	$ sudo apt install fonts-hack

 Download RobotoMono Nerd Font from https://www.nerdfonts.com/font-downloads and extract it to somewhere in your font path, like $HOME/.local/share/fonts/ or $HOME/.fonts/